The Ten Best Walks In and Around Sydney

 FOR QUINTESSENTIAL SYDNEY: BONDI TO COOGEE

-No list is complete without including this six-kilometre trail, which gives tourists and locals alike a true sense of Sydney's coastal beauty.
-The trek's steep gradients are well spaced between the city's most loved beaches, making this trip part workout, part beach bum afternoon.
-Apart from the namesake beaches, the trail also hits Tamarama, Bronte and Clovelly.
-While the walk could be completed in as little as a two hours, it is best enjoyed with long breaks by the ocean.
-Keep an eye out for the announcement of the next installment of the trail's popular Sculpture by the Sea, which will return sometime in early 2021.
+Apart from the namesake beaches, the Sydney walking trail also hits Tamarama, Bronte and Clovelly.
+While the walk could be completed in as little as two hours, it is best enjoyed with long breaks by the ocean.
+Keep an eye out for the announcement of the next instalment of the trail's popular Sculpture by the Sea which finally returned in 2022 after a few years off.

 MOST DIZZYING CLIFFS: BUNDEENA TO OTFORD

 If you're looking for more than a day trip, this 26-kilometre track around the Royal National Park boasts a combination of rugged bushwalks, sandy beaches and sandstone headlands with stunning ocean views.
 This two-day hike starts at Bundeena and concludes at Otford, with an overnight stay at North Era campground — be sure not to miss sunrise that morning.

 Other highlights include the stunning Wattamolla Beach, the views at Eagle Rock lookout and the crystal-clear waters at Curracurrang Cove.
 This multi-day adventure is enjoyable year-round as long as you prepare appropriately, but there's no better time to complete this trek than on a warm sunny day, when the swimming is at its best.